 Physical Data Model for a DB2 Database

-Interaction Database (IDB) structure is divided into nine schemas:
+Interaction Database (IDB) structure is divided into nine schemas: List of ICON schemas with shortdesc (in no-border table format)-->

 |Core||76 tables, containing data related to configuration, calls and parties, attached data, logins and sessions, services and dictionaries, and logs.|